SamG101-Developer/inline/README.md

 - Replacements only happen within the module the function is defined in.
 This means that if the function is imported from another module, it will not be replaced.
+- Inlining nested functions are not supported, because recursive checks are not done yet.
+- Inlining nested classes' methods are not supported, because recursive checks are not done yet.